puppetlabs/puppet-docs/source/guides/templating.markdown

 a quick and easy way to conditionally put content into a file:

     <% if broadcast != "NONE" %>        broadcast <%= broadcast %> <% end %>

-## Templates and variables

-You can also use templates to fill in variables in addition to filling out file contents.

-    $myvariable = template('my_module/myvariable.erb')

-## Undefined variables

-If you need to test to see if a variable is defined before using it, the following works:

-    <% if has_variable?("myvar") then %>
-    myvar has <%= myvar %> value
-    <% end %>

-## Out of scope variables

-You can access out of scope variables explicitly with the lookupvar
-function:

-    <%= scope.lookupvar('apache::user') %>

-## Facts

-A node's facts can be easily accessed in a template as instance variables; that is, as `@fqdn, @memoryfree, @operatingsystem` etc.

 ## Access to defined tags and classes